CM Curated List Manager (CMCLM) - Use Case - How to Create a Curated List of Links on a Specific Topic

 TIP: Change the Order of Categories

 You can change the order of the Categories in the list on the Front-End by dragging and dropping it in the list.
-Learn more: CM Curated List Manager (CMCLM) - Organization - Ordering Categories
+Learn more: WordPress Curated Lists (CMCLM) - Organization - Ordering Categories

 Now it's time to add Links to the Category.
 Navigate to Admin Dashboard → Curated List Manager Pro → Links.